etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

 ## Column Mapping

-Of course the property names in the object and the column names can differ - ETLBox will only load columns from a source where it can find a matching property with the same name.
+Of course, the property names in the object and the column names can differ - ETLBox will only load columns from a source where it can find a matching property with the same name.
 If the data type is different, ETLBox will try to automatically convert the data.
 If the names are different, you can use the attribute DbColumnMap to define the matching columns name for a property.

 Let's reconsider our example at the beginning.
 We create a table like this: